sketchplugins/plugin-directory/README.md

 - [Randomcolors](https://github.com/avadhbsd/randomcolors), by Avadh: Sketch App Plugin For Applying Random Colors To A Selection Of Objects.
 - [GGradient](https://github.com/andexds/ggradient), by Andrey Anashkin: Simple way to create perfect gradient
 - [ImageExtractorSketch](https://github.com/mendyismyname/imageextractorsketch), by Mendy Seldowitz: Extract background fill image in Sketch
-- [Pixel Perfect](https://github.com/materik/sketchplugin-pixelperfect), by Mattias Eriksson: Plugin for Sketch for handling layout and sizing of layers automatically based on their names.
-- [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
-- [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
-- [Bonsai Standards](https://github.com/thechinesekid/bonsai-plugin), by Hui Zheng: Update all the colors in an artboard to the latest Bonsai colors.